jeesaugustine/Software-Carpentry-Python/Software-Carpentry-Workshop-Session3-Python-Programming.md

 > **Why will you support a function**

-## How did we Miss imaging we decided now we are not interested in ‘mean’ anymore and rather we are interested in ‘sum’ ! how many possible changes you need ?
+## Imagine we decided now we are not interested in ‘mean’ anymore and rather we are interested in ‘sum’ ! how many possible changes you need ?
 # Function’s defense

 Functions save your time as well as **your space**, and provides nice interfaces where you can get your *plug-n-play* to get your desired results without much of repetitions.